Avnsx/fansly-downloader/README.md

 On click code, to scrape your favorite fansly creators media content.
 After you've ran the code, it'll create a folder named ``CreatorName_fansly`` in the same directory you launched the code from.
 That folder will have two sub-folders called Pictures & Videos, which will contain the downloaded content sorted into them.
 This is pretty useful for example; if you dislike the website theming and would like to view the media on your local machine instead.
 This code does not bypass any paywalls & no end user information is collected during usage.
 ## Installation
+#### Requirements for Manual configuration of config.ini
 You can just install the [Executable version](https://github.com/Avnsx/fansly/releases).
 Else you'll need to install python (ticking pip in installer) and paste below in ``cmd.exe``.

 	pip install requests loguru imagehash pillow or you can use [``requirements.txt``](https://github.com/Avnsx/fansly/blob/main/requirements.txt) to install the requirements above.

+#### Requirements for Automatic Configuration of config.ini [Experimental]
+**For the automatic configuration (auto_config.py)**; you need to install the correct version of pywin32 that applies to your system specs.
+You either do that [through the pywin32 github page > relases](https://github.com/mhammond/pywin32/releases) or you might also be able to install that by doing ``pip install pywin32``or ``pip install pypiwin32`` or ``conda install pywin32``
+Also there's additional requirements for it:

+	pip install psutil keyboard
 ## How To
 If you have Python installed download the GitHub repository, else use the [Executable version](https://github.com/Avnsx/fansly/releases)
 #### Manual Way